-Cloud stack is an open source software platform designed to deploy & manage cloud computing environment.
+Cloud stack is an open-source software platform designed to deploy & manage cloud computing environments.
 It is an infrastructure as a service (IaaS) cloud computing platform.
 Many service providers used this platform to offer public cloud, private cloud & hybrid cloud services.
 For more information about cloud computing – Click Here

 Cloud stack developed by cloud.com since 2008.
 Cloud.com was purchased in 2011 by Citrix.
 CloudStack version 3.0 released in 2012 by Citrix.
 In 2012, Citrix donated CloudStack to the Apache Software Foundation (ASF).

-CloudStack is scalable, multi-tenant, open source, cloud computing platform.
+CloudStack is a scalable, multi-tenant, open-source, cloud computing platform.
 It manages the network, storage, and compute nodes that make up a cloud infrastructure.
 Service providers & IT enterprises are users of this platform.
-With this platform, service providers can provides on demand cloud computing service.
-With cloudstack enterprise can provide self service virtual machine to users.
+With this platform, service providers can provide on-demand cloud computing service.
+With cloudstack enterprises can provide self-service virtual machines to users.

 Root Admin: Can access & manage both virtual & private resources.

-Domain Admin: Can access only virtual resources owned by administrator’s domain.
+Domain Admin: Can access only virtual resources owned by the administrator’s domain.

-Cloud infrastructure consist different parts & organized as follows:
+Cloud infrastructure consists of different parts & organized as follows:

 Host: Host is a single computer node on which a hypervisor is running virtual machines.

-Cluster: Cluster contains one or most hosts of same hypervisor & dedicated primary storage.
+Cluster: Cluster contains one or most hosts of the same hypervisor & dedicated primary storage.